Houston, TX Crime Rate – [Latest Statistics]

 • Policy and Law Enforcement: Higher crime rates often can lead to increased law enforcement presence and potentially stricter policies.
 This can have both positive and negative effects on community relations and the effectiveness of crime prevention strategies.

 • Education and Youth: Areas with high crime often see negative impacts on schools and educational outcomes.
-Youth may be more likely to experience disruptions in their education or become involved in criminal activities themselves.
+Youth may be more likely to experience disruptions in their education or to become involved in criminal activities.

 FAQs

-A: Where most crime occurs in Houston, Texas, it is typically in private residencies, as reported by the FBI’s Crime Data Explorer.
-This data shows that 67,577 out of the 137,562 reported violent crime locations were in a residence and home.
-The next largest location where crimes took place was a category that encompasses the highway, alleys, streets, and sidewalks, making up 23,752 violent crimes.
+Where most crime occurs in Houston, Texas, it is typically in private residences, as reported by the FBI’s Crime Data Explorer.
+This data shows that 67,577 out of the 137,562 reported violent crime locations were in a residence or home.

 Speak With a Trusted Criminal Defense Lawyer Today